palewire/first-visual-story/readthedocs/index.rst

     {% extends '_layouts/base.nunjucks' %}

 That "base" file, sometimes called the "layout," can be inherited by other pages on your site to avoid duplication and share common code.
 One change to a parent file instantly ripples out to all pages the extend it.

 This approach to "template inheritance" is not just found in Nunjucks.
 It can be found in other templating systems, including Python ones like `Django <https://docs.djangoproject.com/en/1.7/topics/templates/>`_ and `Jinja <http://jinja.pocoo.org>`_.
 It's probably even used at some level in your organization's CMS.

-You can find the base layout packaged with our framework in the ``_layouts/base.nunjucks`` file.
-It includes a set of block tags, like ``content``, that act as placeholders for use in templates that extend it.
+You can find the base layout packaged with our framework by following the path and opening the ``_layouts/base.nunjucks`` file.
+You'll see it includes a set of block tags, like ``content``, that act as placeholders for use in templates that extend it.

 Make a small change to ``_layouts/base.nunjucks`` above the ``content`` block and save the file.